Data Quality Application Overview

 1. Navigate to the Alation Data Quality application and click Assets.

-2. Search for specific tables using names or sort either by data quality score or by number of failed checks.
+2. Search for specific tables using names or by number of failed checks.

-3. To understand which assets require the most attention, review the following options based on the data quality score for table:
+3. To understand which assets require the most attention, review the following options for table:

 Field